New South Wales Premier's Literary Awards: Kenneth Slessor Prize for Poetry

 The Kenneth Slessor Prize is awarded for a book of poetry, whether collected poems or a single poem of some length, and was first awarded in 1980.
 The recipient receives a A$30,000 prize as of 2021.
 It is named in honour of Kenneth Slessor, a noted Australian poet and journalist.
 The first recipient was David Campbell, who won the Prize posthumously.
 In 2011, NSW poet Jennifer Maiden became the only individual to win the award three times.
-The latest recipient was Peter Boyle in 2020.

 Award winners

 Ethel Turner Prize for Young People's Literature

 The Ethel Turner Prize is awarded for work of fiction, non-fiction or poetry written for young people of secondary school level.
 The recipient receives a A$30,000 prize as of 2021.
 It is named in honour of Ethel Turner, author of the children's classic, Seven Little Australians.

 The Children's Literature section of the Premier's Literary Awards began as a single award in 1979, but was redefined in 1999 to create the Patricia Wrightson Prize (for writing for a primary school audience) and the Ethel Turner Prize (for a secondary school audience).
 The Ethel Turner Award was also given to all previous winners in the Children's Literature section.
 The Prize was first won, jointly, by Patricia Wrightson and Jenny Wagner in 1979.
-The most recent recipients are James Roy and Noël Zihabamwe for their co-authored novel One Thousand Hills.
 Australian author Ursula Dubosarsky and writer Jaclyn Moriarty have each won the prize three times.